top of page

 Not only powder, however, but the whole supply chain was always topmost on Washington's mind based on reading his letters to people like Jonathan and Joseph Trumbull who relied, in turn, on their Huntington kin.
 Shoes, blankets, clothes, boots, guns, flour, rum, beef, and pork were typically in short supply.
 In fact, during the Battle of Bunker's Hill, many blankets were left in Charlestown by retreating patriots.

 Revolutionary War-era shoes.
-Imagine walking in the freezing cold for miles in these things--if you were lucky enough to have shoes.
+Imagine walking in the freezing cold for miles in these things--if you were lucky enough to have them.
 Source: National Park Service/Valley Forge museum

 Revolutionary War-era shoes.
-Imagine walking in the freezing cold for miles in these things--if you were lucky enough to have shoes.
+Imagine walking in the freezing cold for miles in these things--if you were lucky enough to have them.
 Source: National Park Service/Valley Forge museum

 Five hundred pairs of shoes were delivered in July 1776 to troops in Manhattan.
 They were transported by the awesome Captain Allen Ingraham who did so much for the war on his schooner "Chelsea."
 Source: American Antiquarian Society